Maurice de Hirsch: Jewish resettlement schemes

 Besides this great organization, Hirsch founded in 1881 a benevolent trust in the United States for the benefit of Jewish immigrants, which he endowed with £493,000.
 His local charities were on a princely scale, and during his residence in London, he distributed over £100,000 among the local hospitals.

 In 1891, Hirsch established the Baron de Hirsch Fund in New York City to help Russian Jews immigrate to the USA.
 He provided $2,400,000 for agricultural colonies and trades schools in the USA.
-Judge Myer S. Isaacs was the fund's President; Jacob Schiff was the Vice President and the trustees included: Oscar S. Strauss, Mayer Sulzberger and William B. Hackenburg.
+Judge Myer S. Isaacs was the fund's president; Jacob Schiff was the Vice President and the trustees included: Oscar S. Strauss, Mayer Sulzberger and William B. Hackenburg.
 The Fund provided support for agriculture, trade and general subsidies and grants.
 In 1891, the primary colony called the Woodbine Colony was funded in southern New Jersey.
-It remained open until the 1940s but suffered due to the settlers lack of farming experience, poor soil and distance from viable markets.
+It remained open until the 1940s but suffered due to the settler's lack of farming experience, poor soil and distance from viable markets.
 In 1893 the Woodbine Agricultural School (1892-1917) was founded to give immigrant students practical experience and financial assistance to purchase their own farms.
 In 1900 the Jewish Agricultural Society (1900-1972), funded by grants from the Baron de Hirsch Fund and the Jewish Colonization Association, provided loans to immigrant farmers and aided in the mass relocation of immigrants from crowded east coast cities to smaller towns across the USA.
 The Fund established New York City's Baron de Hirsch Trade School (1895-1935) to teach carpentry, machinery, plumbing, electrical work, and painting.
 Finally, the Fund provided financial support for several Jewish agencies that focused on immigration aid activities: entry agents, subsidized English classes, scholarships for Jewish students, and a model home experiment.

 In 1900, his estate donated funds to the Pasteur Institute in Paris for the construction of their chimie biologique (biochemistry) building.

 Commemoration

 The Beth Israel Synagogue (Halifax, Nova Scotia) originally was known as the "Baron de Hirsch Benevolent Society".
-There is also a Baron Hirsch Synagogue in Memphis, Tennessee, and Temple De Hirsch Sinai in Seattle and Bellevue, Washington, Baron de Hirsch Cemetery, Halifax, and Baron Hirsch Cemetery on Staten Island, New York, are also named for him.
+There is also a Baron Hirsch Synagogue in Memphis, Tennessee, and Temple De Hirsch Sinai in Seattle and Bellevue, Washington, Baron de Hirsch Cemetery, Halifax, Baron de Hirsch Cemetery, Montreal and Baron Hirsch Cemetery on Staten Island, New York, are also named for him.

 Hirsch is honoured also with naming a commercial stoa, a street and a district at the center of Thessaloniki, Greece.